Rules of the South Hockey Mens League

 financial penalties will normally be imposed.

-that team shall suffer a mandatory loss by 5-0 or the actual score if a higher or equal winning goal difference
+then that team shall suffer a mandatory loss by 3-0 or the actual score if a higher or equal winning goal difference

 results (with the opposing team deemed to have won the match by the same score).
-Additional financial penalties
+The offending team shall additionally

 - In these circumstances and all others, the Committee or relevant secretary may impose such additional penalties or make such